City of Vernonia Utility Rates

 - Fair for all ratepayers.

 - Adjusted annually to the budget, and the latest customer and consumption statistics.

 How Utility Rates Work

 The City utilizes a Base + Consumption rate structure for both water and sewer rates.
 The concept behind this rate structure is to generate enough revenue to cover the cost of maintaining the systems, regardless of customers consuming water or putting wastewater into the sewer, with flat base rates; and generating the remainder of the required revenue through consumptive charges to cover the variable costs of production and delivery of water, and treatment of wastewater.
 The base rates are an equal distribution across all customers, and consumptive rates charge each customer based on individual consumption.

 Water and sewer loans are a separate component of utility rates.
-Loans are distributed equally in the same manner as base rates as a flat monthly fee per meter multiplier.
+Loans are distributed equally in the same manner as base rates as a flat monthly fee per meter multiplier based on meter size.

 Base/Consumption Rate Splits